 Yes.
 Life insurance companies will not turn you away because you are pregnant unless you are in your third trimester.
 Pregnant women looking for life insurance are not as uncommon as you may think, and thanks to modern technology, pregnancy is not as dangerous as it once was.

 Does Being Pregnant Affect Life My Life Insurance Rates?

 In most cases, being pregnant typically doesn’t even change the rates you are offered.

-However, most insurance companies won’t offer coverage once you pregnancy enters the third trimester.
-Also, your pregnancy weight gain might affect your rates so, for that reason, it might make sense to wait.
+However, most insurance companies won’t offer coverage once your pregnancy enters the third trimester.
+Also, your pregnancy weight gain might affect your rates, so for that reason, it might make sense to wait.

 Should Pregnant Women Get Life Insurance?

 It is easy to understand how life insurance becomes a thought once you are pregnant.
 You are turning a new leaf and will now need to be more responsible than you have ever been in your life.

 As parents having children, it is important to have life insurance for a couple of reasons:

 6 Reasons Pregnant Women Should Get Life Insurance

 1. Protect Your Income